 Alpine shall allow you access to your personal information and allow you to correct, amend, or delete inaccurate information, except where the burden or expense of providing access would be disproportionate to the risks to your privacy or where the rights of persons other than you would be violated.

 Alpine uses a self-assessment approach to assure compliance with this Policy and periodically verifies that the Policy is accurate, comprehensive for the information intended to be covered, prominently displayed, completely implemented, and accessible and in conformity with the Privacy Shield Principles.
 Alpine encourages interested persons to raise any concerns using the contact information provided and will investigate and attempt to resolve any complaints and disputes regarding use and disclosure of personal information in accordance with the Privacy Shield Principles.
+In compliance with the Privacy Shield Principles, Alpine Testing Solution commits to resolve complaints about our collection or use of your personal information.
+EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Blair Harris at:

 This Policy may be amended periodically consistent with the requirements of the U.S.-EU Privacy Shield Framework.
 Alpine will post any revisions or amendments to the Policy on its website.